 However, time will tell and let’s hope I’ve made a “Smart” choice and so far (early days) I’m happy.

 I have some images of the App showing the Sleep Monitor – on my old iPhone 5.

 I did note, however, that the latest Apple Watch series 5 had the same awkward strap arrangement as the budget eWatch.
 The fact that the tail of the strap has to be pushed under the existing strap, in other words, forced under the existing strap and against the wrist, is really, really awkward.
 And when you consider any Smart Watch with Health functions has to be really snug against the wrist for those functions to operate correctly, it certainly doesn’t seem “Smart” to me!

 If someone finds it easy, then good luck to them, but life’s too short for me to fiddle around with it every time I take it off then on after charging.

-Update – Well maybe I spoke too soon regarding my first Smart watch – – I noticed that the Sleep monitoring function doesn’t work – period.
-And that’s really annoying, because unlike a watch and certainly a wind up or automatic conventional non-smart watch – it is usually fixable.
+Update – Well maybe I spoke too soon regarding my first Smart watch – – I noticed that the Sleep monitoring function doesn’t work now – period.
+And that’s really annoying, because unlike a watch and certainly a wind up or automatic conventional non-smart watch – it is just not fixable.

 This is of course a common problem with many “smart” devices – they are made a long way away and have little or no infrastructure regarding aftersales or servicing.
 So, it might as well be chucked in the trash.
 Or send it back to China (probably), maybe get a new module or a new watch, or perhaps never hear about it again, whatever- – factor in the time wasted, the fact that your watch is “bust” plus the inevitable cost – and there you are – a load of angst I can do without.